Cyberpunk (album): Themes

 Cyberpunk was a departure from Idol's previous style of pop-rock music.
 Several spoken or sound-effect segues were placed between the album tracks to create a linear narrative.
 The effect of these segues caused the album to become a concept album.
 Karen Schoemer, of the New York Times, commented that "[w]ith its booming techno beats, screeching guitar riffs, sampled computer voices and songs like 'Power Junkie' ('I feel tonight we're bought and sold/Ah yeah, I think I'll overload'), the album functions as Mr. Idol's interpretation of cyber culture."

-When asked why he was pursuing such a shift in his musical style by adopting electronic music, Idol responded that he had attempted to incorporate technology in his older work, but found the equipment of the late '70s and early '80s too limiting and gave up.
-With the computers of the '90s, Idol finally felt that the technology was able to quickly and easily make changes as he saw fit.
+When asked why he was pursuing such a shift in his musical style by adopting electronic music, Idol responded that he had attempted to incorporate technology in his older work, but found the equipment of the late 1970s and early 1980s too limiting and gave up.
+With the computers of the 1990s, Idol finally felt that the technology was able to quickly and easily make changes as he saw fit.
 Idol came to expound on his belief in their future importance for the music industry, and quoting Gareth Branwyn, referred to the computer as "the new cool tool".

-However, he rejected the idea of referring to the music as "computerized", on the grounds that nothing was done for the album that couldn't have been done with standard recording equipment, and that the computer had simply sped up and simplified the creative process.
+However, he rejected the idea of referring to the music as "computerized", on the grounds that nothing was done for the album that could not have been done with standard recording equipment, and that the computer had simply sped up and simplified the creative process.
 Placing emphasis on the contribution of the performers over the computer tools they used, Idol felt the album achieved a "garage band" spirit, that had captured the "Sturm und Drang" he found in rock and roll, and had simply modified it digitally.
 Idol thus felt that the album could be best identified as a rock album, rather than a techno album.
 Idol later agreed with an interviewer who commented that the album's digital production and themes were ahead of their time.